cienciadedatosysalud/cdmb/cdmb/templates/files/README.md

 ![Logo of the project](https://cienciadedatosysalud.org/wp-content/uploads/logo-Data-Science-VPM.png)

-<small><i>This project follows the structure build using the [Common Data Model Builder](https://github.com/cienciadedatosysalud/cdmb), a tool that allows you to create common data models to facilitate interoperability and reproducibility of the analyses.</i></small>
+<small><i>This project follows the structure built using the [Common Data Model Builder](https://github.com/cienciadedatosysalud/cdmb), a tool that allows you to create common data models to facilitate interoperability and reproducibility of the analyses.</i></small>

 # Your project title